 The other half of the equation are some tricks I learned from professional installers.
 I can’t find these tricks anywhere else online, so I’ll share them here.

 Ethernet cable is limited to 328 feet in length, which won’t be a problem in these kinds of homes.
 CAT5e is cost effective and sufficient for 1 gigabit connections; if you need 10 gig, use CAT6.
 In 2016, most of us don’t need 10 gig yet.
 For the foreseeable future, CAT6 is overkill for home use, let alone CAT7 and CAT8.
+What about CAT5?
+Skip it.
+Gigabit is the future.

 Test everything again after you run each cable, of course.